AznIronMan/Limitless-OldVB/README.txt

 - removed redundant file name box in custom items options
 - added feature to display file names on custom items as they are selected
 - added feature for custom avatar preview in options menu
+- fixed issue with music tracks not stopping when new music starts
+- fixed issue with music files not unlocking when previewing

 [PREVIOUS UPDATES]